 \section{Introduction}

-Light-matter interaction has long been a central topic in condensed matter physics \cite{HaugKoch2009,Flick2017,Kockum2019,Hubener2021}.
-A particularly ubiquitous phenomenon arising from this interaction is the generation of harmonics, which originates from the intrinsically nonlinear response of matter to strong electromagnetic fields \cite{Corkum1993,Vampa2015}.
-Since the early 1990s, harmonic generation has been extensively investigated in molecular and atomic systems, where nonlinear emission is commonly observed in gaseous media \cite{Krause1992,Huillier1993,Lewenstein1994}.
-The ultrahigh-harmonic regime was subsequently demonstrated using intense laser fields interacting with high-pressure gases \cite{Popmintchev2012}.
-These developments ultimately led to the emergence of attosecond science, enabling the investigation of electron dynamics on ultrashort time scales \cite{Vampa2017,Li2020,Uzan2022}.
+Light-matter interaction has long been a central topic in condensed matter physics \cite{HaugKoch2009,Flick2017,Kockum2019,Hubener2017}.
+A particularly ubiquitous phenomenon that arises from this interaction is the generation of harmonics, which originates from the intrinsically nonlinear response of matter to strong electromagnetic fields \cite{Corkum1993,Vampa2015}.
+Since the early 1990s, high harmonic generation (HHG) has been extensively investigated in molecular and atomic systems, where nonlinear emission is commonly observed in gaseous media \cite{Krause1992,Huillier1993,Lewenstein1994}.
+The ultrahigh-harmonic regime was subsequently demonstrated using intense laser fields interacting with high-pressure gasses \cite{Popmintchev2012}.
+These developments ultimately led to the emergence of atto-second science, enabling the investigation of electron dynamics on ultrashort time scales \cite{Vampa2017,Li2020,Uzan2022,Inzani2025}.

+{Furthermore, a plethora of condensed matter systems have been investigated in this perspective, including strongly correlated electrons \cite{Murakami2018,Imai2020}, non-collinear magnetic textures \cite{Ono2024} and other topological systems \cite{Baykusheva2021,Garcia-Cabrera2024,Venkat2026}.
+This establishes HHG as a key concept for condensed matter photoemission spectroscopy \cite{Zhong2022} with emerging new frontiers in ultrafast quantum light science \cite{Ciappina2025}.}

-More recently, alternative routes to ultrafast {carrier} dynamics have been proposed, in which magnetic order, rather than light, serves as the driving mechanism.
+Only recently have alternative routes to ultrafast {carrier} dynamics been proposed, in which magnetic order, rather than light, serves as a driving mechanism.
 In particular, magnetization dynamics in systems with strong spin-orbit coupling (SOC) has been shown to induce highly nonlinear spin and charge transport responses \cite{Ly2022}.
-This approach has been explored in Rashba spin-orbit-coupled systems as well as in noncollinear antiferromagnets hosting topological real-space textures \cite{Ly2023}.
-In these systems, the coupling between the vectorial dynamics of the magnetic order and the electronic spin degrees of freedom enables magnetically driven high-harmonic generation (HHG).
-Importantly, this mechanism is expected to operate in both relativistic and nonrelativistic spin-orbit-coupled materials.
+This approach has been explored in Rashba spin-orbit-coupled systems as well as in non-collinear antiferromagnets hosting topological real-space textures \cite{Ly2023}.
+In these systems, the coupling between the vectorial dynamics of the magnetic order and the electronic spin degrees of freedom enables magnetically driven HHG.
+Importantly, this mechanism is expected to operate in both relativistic and non-relativistic spin-orbit-coupled materials.